-Comparing EIRs on different loans with the same term is the easiest way to tell which is the least expensive.
+Comparing effective interest rates on different loans with the same term could help you root out the least expensive one.
 That’s because the interest rate alone doesn’t take into consideration how much fees impact your payments.

 The most common fee associated with personal loans is a processing fee, which covers application costs.
 These tend to range from 1% to 6% of your loan amount and are subtracted from your funds before you receive them.

-Let’s look at an example: Say you wanted to borrow S$10,000 and repay it over five years.
+Let’s look at an example: Say you wanted to borrow S$10,000 and repay it over 5 years.
 You applied with two lenders and this is what they offered:

 The second lender looks like a better deal when you look at the interest rate alone.
 But when you factor in the processing fee, it’s clear the difference is not nearly as big — even more apparent when you look at the monthly payment.

-Pro tip: Compare rates for loans with the same repayment term for the best results
+Pro tip: Compare effective interest rates for loans with the same repayment term for the best results

-Your loan term is an easy-to-forget factor that goes into determining your EIR.
+Your loan term is an easy-to-forget factor that goes into determining your effective interest rate.